 Maintaining as much physical activity as possible can help you avoid problems stemming from a sedentary lifestyle.

 Whether it be regular exercise or even just taking a walk in between work or whenever the opportunity arises, remaining active helps with blood circulation which is the leading cause of ailments such as swollen ankles or varicose veins.

-Messaging your feet and keeping them elevated after a long day's work can help relieve some of the stress that has been built up throughout the day.
+And, you should take care of your feet.
+Massage your feet and keep them elevated after a long day's work.
+This can help relieve some of the stress that has been built up throughout the day.

 You invested good money in your ergonomic desk.
 So, if you develop health problems like your ankles swelling, it can be a serious cause for concern.
 Now you know the main causes of foot pain or swelling - it's typically improper use.
 Or, maybe your floor is too hard - in which case investing in an anti-fatigue mat, some compression support socks, and perhaps better shoes can go a long way.

 While sitting all day is problematic, so too is standing all day.
 The point of using a standing desk is to alternate between these two positions to keep your body and mind fresh and healthy.
 So, keep track of your time spent sitting and standing and adjust accordingly.
 And if you've got standing only desks right now, you have got to upgrade to an ergonomic office desk with height adjustability!
 These pay for themselves in the long run.
 At UpDown Desk, we offer electric corner standing desks, manual height adjustable desks, and even sit stand desk converters.
 Upgrade your working environment today - you will look back and be glad you did!